 While a cookie cutter approach to sobriety may not work, rehab certainly does.
 Not everyone is the same, thats why many different therapies and treatments can be tailored for each individual need.
 For example, if two people have an alcohol addiction, one may respond better to group therapy and the other may do well with individual treatment.
 Many individuals have gone through a successful substance addiction recovery and remain sober today.

 NIH (National Institute on Drug Abuse) reports, According to research that tracks individuals in treatment over extended periods, most people who get into and remain in treatment stop using drugs, decrease their criminal activity, and improve their occupational, social, and psychological functioning.

 Addiction recovery is a personal experience.
-Blueprints for Recovery offers these therapies that can be tailored to individual needs.
+The PAC Program offers these therapies that can be tailored to individual needs.

 Dialectical Behavior Therapy